klaudiosinani/signale/readme.md

 ## Description

-Hackable and configurable to the core, signale can be used for logging purposes, status reporting, as well as for handling the output rendering of other node modules and applications.
+Hackable and configurable to the core, signale can be used for logging purposes, status reporting, as well as for handling the output rendering process of other node modules and applications.

 Come over to [Gitter](https://gitter.im/klauscfhq/signale) or [Twitter](https://twitter.com/klauscfhq) to share your thoughts on the project.